eurohlam/cloudcheck/readme.txt

 	[cloudcheck_au_passport] - Shortcode that shows fields for verification by Australian passport: passport number, passport gender
 	[cloudcheck_au_visa] - Shortcode that shows fields for verification by Australian Visa: Country of Issue, Passport Number [cloudcheck_au_immicard] - Shortcode that shows fields for verification by Australian ImmiCard: immicard number

+== Verification Data History ==

+The plugin keeps all requests-responses to Cloudcheck service in database table with name $prefix_cc_message_log.
+All resulted PDF files are stored in folder wp-content/uploads/cloudcheck_int.

 == Changelog ==